ecmwf/anemoi-graphs/docs/usage/limited_area.rst

  Limited Area Modeling (LAM)
 #############################

-Anemoi Graphs brings another level of flexibility to the user by allowing the definition of limited area graphs.
+AnemoI Graphs brings another level of flexibility to the user by allowing the definition of limited area graphs.

 *****************************************